-NP clinical sites should be primary care sites with a variety of populations and clients with episodic and chronic conditions..
+NP clinical sites should be primary care sites with a variety of populations and clients with episodic and chronic conditions.
+POST-BSN-DNP students should choose a family practice or psychiatric facility site.
 A specialty site is not acceptable as your only clinical site for the semester.
-All clinical hours must be face to-face hours with patients in order to obtain the number of required hours for certification.
-Face-to-face hours refer to direct patient contact hours.
+All clinical hours must be faceto-face hours with patients in order to obtain the number of required hours for certification.
+Face-toface hours refer to direct patient contact hours.
 Conference presentations, special projects, completion of modules can be used as graded assignments but not clinical time.

-Post-MSN Students
+Post-APRN Track Students

 Clinical sites can be chosen to meet identified goals.
 If in a practice setting which requires contract, required preceptor information must be submitted according to information provided above.
-You may discuss this with your advisor, but any contact with patients or their records, needs a contract..
+You may discuss this with your advisor, but any contact with patients or their records, needs a contract.
+This information is due March 1 for summer and fall and October 1 for spring.
+Place your preceptor information on D2L.
+This is imperative in order to prepare your contract, with the agency, prior to your clinical experience.
+Without a contract you will not be able to practice or progress in the program